 Almost anywhere.
 The most common sites for holding a funeral service are at a church or our beautiful chapel.
 Another option is to hold the entire service as a graveside service.
 A funeral service can be held at a family residence, or it might be possible to arrange for it at a favourite place, such as a beach, garden, golf club or RSL.
 Tell your funeral director about your thoughts and they'll be able to help you arrange something truly special.
 You can draw inspiration for your own arrangements from Book of Ideas, which contains stories shared by our funeral directors of how families have honoured their loved ones.

 Yes.
 Guardian Funerals encourages families to participate in a funeral service.
-For example you can form a guard of honour or deliver a eulogy.
-You can decorate the coffin or you can release doves, butterflies or balloons at the end of the service.
+For example you can form a guard of honour, deliver a eulogy, decorate the coffin, or light a candle.
 Participating in the funeral allows you to express your feelings more meaningfully and will give the service a more personal touch.

 Taking one last time to see your loved one before their funeral to reflect and spend a private moment with them can be very helpful to your grieving process.

 Choosing whether to have a viewing is a personal choice, but it can be a special time together.

 There is no wrong or right approach for writing eulogies.
 Our time bringing family and friends together to say goodbye has taught us the most special messages are the ones from the heart.
 We’ve reflected on the eulogies we’ve heard during our time and put together a guide to help you craft the perfect message of farewell for your loved one.